What is TransPRK?

-On the other hand, TransPRK is a flapless procedure which may be more suitable for those who engaged in contact sports such as Muay Thai or Mixed Martial Arts.
+On the other hand, TransPRK is a flapless procedure which may be more suitable for those who engage in contact sports such as Muay Thai or Mixed Martial Arts.
 It is also recommended for those who are concerned about dry eye.
-LASIK tends to result in a higher incidence of dry eye with a bigger 22mm incision compared to TransPRK.
+LASIK tends to result in a higher incidence of dry eye with a larger 22mm incision compared to TransPRK.

 TransPRK vs ReLEx SMILE

 In ReLEx® SMILE (SMall Incision Lenticule Extraction), the laser creates a piece of corneal tissue (lenticule) just beneath the surface of the cornea and thereafter a small 4mm incision in the cornea.
-Your eye surgeon will remove the lenticule with the 4mm incision healing within 24 hours.
+Your eye surgeon will remove the lenticule through the 4mm incision which will heal within 24 hours.
 Most people are able to resume work 3 days after.

-However, Relex SMILE is not recommended for people with hyperopia or those with only astigmatism (in the absence of myopia).
+However, ReLEx SMILE is not recommended for people with hyperopia.

 Which LVC procedure should I go for?